manoj9788/async-await-selenium-webdriver/README.md

 # async-await-selenium-webdriver
-This project is just to showcase on writing automated tests with NodeJs version of Selenium Webdriver
+This is an exmple project on writing automated tests with NodeJs version of Selenium Webdriver using async-await,mocha & babel.